 Do you want to find meaning in your own life and help others do the same?
 Have you ever wondered why your little sister needs so much of your attention?
-Are you interested in the differences in men and women, or how the Amish adjust to life in the modern world?
-Then your future is in the Department of Psychology.
+Are you interested in the differences between men and women, or how the Amish adjust to life in the modern world?
+Then your future may be in the Department of Psychology.

-Understanding human thought, behavior and interaction are the goals of this vital social science field.
-Developing your innate gifts through knowledge and skill building is the goal of the talented experts in our department.
+Understanding human thought, behavior and interaction is the goal of this vital social science field.
+Developing your innate gifts through knowledge and skill building is the goal of our talented experts in pyschology.
 The fascinating courses will prepare you for work in the real world after graduation or for graduate school.
 Local and state agencies and private institutions offer our students internships that give both practical experience and essential job contacts.
-If you have always wanted to serve others, why not contact us, and we’ll show you how.
+If you have always wanted to serve others, why not contact us, and we will show you how.

 BA in Psychology